 - “Remember when we watched that TV show last night and he made fun of his sister’s body odor?
 It may be time to talk about deodorant and hormone changes going on in your body as well”.

 - “Remember that movie last night about the young couple together, how do you think he/she felt being pressured like that?”

 - “Do you know what those song lyrics are referring to?
 You have to be careful with some songs because it doesn’t always mean what you may think”.

 - Use a Two-Way Journal.
 If a child is feeling awkward, consider using a two-way journal where questions and conversations can be shared without being face to face.
 Journaling can be a valuable tool for children while navigating the ups and downs of puberty and human sexuality.

 Children are curious, they want to know about their menstrual cycle, hormones, STIs (sexually transmitted infections), pregnancy and things that may make a person blush, but may not know how to ask.
 They will naturally explore those things that they are most comfortable…the internet, social media, talk with their friends, etc. All of which, without proper context or guidance, may provide more challenges than answers.
 We need to start the conversation and keep these conversations going.
 Talk openly, talk honestly, and share those values that are important within your family.

-Written by: Kimberly Fronk-Health Educator, Robert Crown Center for Health Education
+Written by: Kimberly Fronk-Health Educator, Candor Health Education